dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Life is pure adventure, and the sooner we realize that, the quicker we will be able to treat life as art.
+  The power of a book lies in its power to turn a solitary act into a shared vision.
+As long as we have books, we are not alone.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1629 days)
+## 🌟 Experiences (1630 days)

 ### 🧮 Programming languages